realmagicgreen/magicgreen-gridsome/content/posts/2020-07-14-raising-awareness.md

 ![raising awareness](./images/solutions/raising-awareness/raising-awareness-04.jpg)

-Led by Dr. Sylvia Earle and Expeditions Director Kip Evans, these voyages explore our most critical ocean habitats and are designed to create awareness, foster partnerships and build broad public support for the creation of marine protected areas across the globe.
+Led by Dr. Sylvia Earle and Expeditions Director Kip Evans, these voyages explore our most critical ocean habitats.

+Designed to create awareness, foster partnerships and build broad public support for the creation of marine protected areas across the globe.

 &nbsp;